Main concepts

 Board view

-Boards are great tools to visualize and plan your workflow with cards distributed in columns.
-With a drag & drop feature within the Board view, you can easily distribute project tasks among columns representing particular stages of project development, status, priority, etc.
+Boards are great tools to visualize and plan the workflow with cards distributed in columns.
+With a drag & drop feature within the Board view, you can easily distribute project tasks among columns representing particular stages of project development, status, priority, or other customized criteria.